 This role regularly requires the ability to effectively communicate.
-This role frequently requires the ability to operate equipment.
+This role frequently requires the ability to handle equipment.
 This role frequently requires the ability to remain stationary and ascend/descend ladders/stairs.
-This role requires the ability to move objects weighing up to 50 pounds.
+This role requires the ability to move objects weighing up to 25 pounds.
 The role requires the ability to detect items in close proximity as well as far away; discern between colors; detect objects in peripheral space of self; discern items in detail; and to have good depth perception.
-This position has frequent interruption, ability to concentrate through distractions is required.
 The person in this role must be able to perform the essential functions with or without an accommodation.

 For full-time staff employees, Indiana University offers a wide array of benefits including:

 Health Savings Account with generous IU contribution

 Base retirement plan contribution from IU, subject to vesting

 This posting is scheduled to close at 11:59 pm EST on the advertised Close Date.
 This posting may be closed at any time at the discretion of the University, but will remain open for a minimum of 5 business days.
 To guarantee full consideration, please submit your application within 5 business days of the Posted Date.

 If you wish to include a cover letter, you may include it with your resume when uploading attachments.